tomisme/tzolkin/README.md

 # Tzolk'in
-WIP Tzolk'in boardgame in clojurescript using vanilla reagent (just passing full state around).
+WIP Tzolk'in boardgame engine/ui in clojurescript using vanilla reagent (just passing full state around).

 If you want to have a poke around run `lein figwheel`, open `localhost:3449/cards.html` in your browser and behold the magic of [devcards](https://github.com/bhauman/devcards).

-## Version 1
+## Goal 1
  - game includes all non-expansion game functionality
  - infinite undo
  - a single permanent board (to be reset after each game)
  - no sign in required, any user can play any move (will need to make sure it's their turn)

-## Version 2
+## Goal 2
  - users sign up and login via firebase
  - users set their display name
  - users can create a new board, adjust settings like max/min players